paulasre/gisc-web/content/authors/Jose Cuesta/_index.md

 ---
 # Display name
-title: Jose Cuesta
+title: José A. Cuesta

 # Full name (for SEO)
-first_name: Jose
+first_name: José A.
 last_name: Cuesta

 # Username (this should match the folder name)